-We now draw a little circle under the bit where the arrows converge and write in the words "choice point" or the initial CP.
-Here we'd say something like: "So when we're in these challenging situations, experiencing difficult thoughts and feelings, there's a choice for us to make: how are we going to respond?
+Next we'd say something like: "So when we're in these challenging situations, experiencing difficult thoughts and feelings, there's a choice for us to make: how are we going to respond?
 Do we unhook and do towards moves?
 Or do we get hooked and do away moves?"